developersCradle/java-programming-masterclass/Section 42/README.md

 # Query Albums by Artist Method

-- We can hardcode SQL queries, since its singleton.
+- We can hardcode SQL queries, since its inside singleton class, so no changes in queries.

 ```
     public static final String QUERY_ALBUMS_BY_ARTIST_START =